 This left me wondering on a number of levels.
 Do the staff care for their employer?
-Do they feel they have the best interest of the store in mind as they work there.
+Do they feel they have the best interest of the store in mind as they work there?
 After all losses in any business add up to a smaller bottom line.
-But if these staff feel so hard done by that they can\’t go any lower, are them simply ignoring the best interest of the employer\’s stock and business.
-Maybe that\’s being too hard but I didn\’t see staff trying to assure the customers and to be fair the customers were happy to ignore a possible robbery as long as it wasn\’t an armed hold-up to inconvenience their shopping day out.
+But if these staff feel so hard done by that they can’t go any lower, are they simply ignoring the best interest of the employer’s stock and business.
+Maybe that’s being too hard but I didn’t see staff trying to assure the customers and to be fair the customers were happy to ignore a possible robbery as long as it wasn’t an armed hold-up to inconvenience their shopping day out.

 Supermarket Car-park: Did You Hear that Alarm?

 Our final event happened a few days later but actually happens all the time.
-The modern car is invested with an alarm device that works inside and out of the vehicle to help eliminate accidents in the driveway or supermarket car-park They reversing alarm is a beeper that is meant to remind you you\’re going backwards and elevate you into a higher level of careful driving.
-Also it is meant to warn children and pedestrians that you are reversing and they should remove themselves from your path of destruction.
-As I was backing out of a carpark at the local supermarket, I noticed not one but two lots of people treat the reverse beeping as not a \’beware\’ sound but rather a \’speed-up\’ and zip across the pathway.
-Of course that meant I have to stop-start as someone will have to give-way today.
+The modern car is invested with an alarm device that works inside and out of the vehicle to help eliminate accidents in the driveway or supermarket car park.
+The reversing alarm is a beeper that is meant to remind you you’re going backwards and elevate you to a higher level of careful driving.
+Also, it is meant to warn children and pedestrians that you are reversing and they should remove themselves from your path of destruction.
+As I was backing out of a carpark at the local supermarket, I noticed not one but two lots of people treat the reverse beeping as not a ‘beware’ sound but rather a ‘speed-up’ and zip across the pathway.
+Of course, that meant I have to stop-start as someone will have to give way today.

-As I\’ve thought through the circumstance that brought each of these situations about I can see three things that need attention.
-Maybe this is the cure or just the bucket of water we need poured on our collective heads.
+As I’ve thought through the circumstance that brought each of these situations about I can see three things that need attention.
+Maybe this is the cure or just the bucket of water we need to be poured on our collective heads.